Struggling with Cousins Designer Lifestyle Boasting: AITA for Avoiding It?

 I expressed my desire for more balanced conversations that acknowledged both our passions.
 However, Ashley dismissed my feelings, labeling me as envious and insecure.

-So, Reddit, am I the a*****e for avoiding my cousin Ashley's boasting about her designer lifestyle?
+So, Reddit, am I the asshole for avoiding my cousin Ashley's boasting about her designer lifestyle?
 I'm torn between maintaining a facade of interest to keep the peace and asserting my own worth amidst her glamorous presence.

 I honestly don't know if I'm wrong here.

-Feeling overshadowed by a relative's success often leads to the development of social comparison, a concept well-explained in social psychology.
+Feeling overshadowed by a relative's success often leads to the development of social comparison, a concept well explained in social psychology.
 Research conducted by Festinger in the 1950s highlighted how individuals evaluate their own worth through comparisons with others, which can result in feelings of inadequacy or low self-esteem.

 When one cousin flaunts a luxurious lifestyle, it can trigger negative self-perceptions in another, fostering resentment or avoidance.
-Clinical psychologists suggest that recognizing these patterns is the first step to mitigating their impact and embracing one's unique strengths instead of focusing on perceived shortcomings.

 Comment from u/chocoholic23